 Bárbara, originally from Argentina, is a theatre facilitator by training and joined us in September 2020.
 "I am a Youth Support Worker and Programme Coordinator.
 Outside of Youth Realities I enjoy activities such as crochet, dancing, Muay Thai, reading, cooking, baking and puppetry!
 Working at Youth Realities has given me the chance to actively work towards the feminist future I have always believed in by working with our young people to help them reach their fullest, healthiest potential"

-Katie, our newest member of the team, is a Youth Support Worker, currently leading our Youth Coordinator's programme.
+Katie is a Youth Support Worker, offering creative 1:1 Support to young women.
 Katie is a poet, a feminist, a mental health campaigner and a social justice activist.
 Katie is a creative facilitator by training and uses various creative mediums to approach the work she does.

 My name is Sophie, I was raised in London and I’m a proud British Nigerian.
 I’m passionate about young people, poetry and entertaining people through presenting and creating content.
 I believe that all young people deserve to have safe and healthy relationships and have control over their own lives.
 Working at Youth Realities allows me to work towards ending teenage relationship abuse and contribute towards teaching young people about healthy relationships, healing and empowerment.

 My name is Odette Mifele, I am the Deepin Dance coach here at Youth Realities.
 I am a professional dancer and have been for the last 5 years.
 Some of my credits include Wizkid, Steff London, Krept & Konan, FIFA’20 & Street dance the movie (and of course Youth Realities).
 Out of everything dance related I do, teaching, choreographing, performing and fitness, I definitely enjoy teaching the most as I love passing on knowledge to others and seeing the group learn and exceed!